3.

 Explanatory Note

 Their journey and life rhythm were directly tied to God's will, as demonstrated by the movement of the cloud and fire.
-This dynamic underscored a profound level of Divine-human interaction where God's immediate presence and direction were tangible day and night.
+This dynamic underscored a profound level of divine-human interaction where God's immediate presence and direction were tangible day and night.
 Wherever and whenever, the people could visibly confirm that God was with them.

 Chapter 10